HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-4 Amateur Satellite.md

 > **Key Information:**
 > * A satellite beacon is a transmission from a satellite that contains status information about the health and status of the satellite. {{< link id="T8B01" >}} {{< link id="T8B05" >}}
-> * *Anyone may receive telemetry from a space station* {{< link id="T8B11" >}} - these transmissions aren't encrypted and are meant to be monitored by amateur operators worldwide.
+> * *Anyone* may receive telemetry from an amateur radio satellite. {{< link id="T8B11" >}}

 Satellite beacons are special transmissions that satellites send out regularly, like a space-based lighthouse.
 These beacons typically transmit telemetry data that can include battery voltage levels, temperature readings, operating mode, and spacecraft orientation.
+These transmissions aren't encrypted and are meant to be monitored by amateur operators worldwide.

 #### Satellite Signal Characteristics